5 Things to Do This Spring in Mt. Pleasant

 Yoga Meditation

-• Deerfield Nature Park has trails perfect for hiking and biking on over 591 acres of land, with some of the trails running alongside the Chippewa River.
+This 591-acre park has 8 miles of trails perfect for hiking and biking, with some of the trails running alongside the Chippewa River.
+You'll find four bridges in the park, include two swinging bridges.

-• If you are interested in canoeing the pristine Chippewa River, Chippewa River Outfitters has a wide selection of canoes, kayaks, and tubes to rent.
+If you are interested in canoeing or kayaking the pristine Chippewa River, Chippewa River Outfitters has a wide selection of canoes, kayaks and tubes to rent.

+In Mt.
+Pleasant, don't forget to check out the historic downtown for small businesses and local restaurants.
 Whether you are visiting Mt.
-Pleasant for a day or longer, there are lots of ways to have fun.
+Pleasant for a day or longer, there are many ways to have fun.

 Related: